charmed-kubernetes/layer-etcd/README.md

 # Known Limitations

 #### Loss of PKI warning
-If you destroy the leader - identified with the `(leader)` text prepended to any status messages: all TLS pki will be lost.
+If you destroy the leader - identified with the `*` text next to the unit number: all TLS pki will be lost.
 No PKI migration occurs outside of the units requesting and registering the certificates.

 > Important:  Mismanaging this configuration will result in locking yourself